 Vulnerability Assessment is one of the advanced protection that is included in Azure Security Center that falls under the Cloud Workload Protection Platform (CWPP) and Azure Defender which is something you must consider for scanning your private container images in Azure Container Registry.

 In November 2019, the Azure Security Center team announced the ability to scan container images in Azure Container Registry, and then share the vulnerability recommendation on Azure Security Center.
 The vulnerability assessment solution is powered by Qualys with no additional configuration.

 To follow this article, you need to have the following:

 - Azure subscription – If you don’t have an Azure subscription, you can create a free one here.

-- Azure Security Center Standard tier enabled.
-Please note that the standard tier is required to leverage scan container images for Container Registries.
+- Azure Security Center Azure Defender enabled.
+Please note that Azure Defender for container registries is required to scan your container images in the container registry.
 The price is calculated by the number of images you have in the registry which is ($0.29/image/month).